Northesk Parish Church

 Messy Church

-Messy Church events are held during school holidays, with games, quizzes, singing, stories on a biblical theme.
+Messy Church events are held during school holidays, with games, quizzes, singing, crafting, stories on a biblical theme.
 All children and parents/carers welcome.
-The next Messy Church on the theme of Joseph will be on Wednesday 10th July, starting at 10 am.
-There will be crafts to do, which will involve getting everything ready for the parade on 26th July.
-Helpers needed - contact Lorraine.
+The most recent Messy Church on the theme of "Jesus Walks on Water" was held on Wednesday 12th February.
+Join us for lots of games and activities - including a pasta dinner.
+Plans for future Messy Churches are on hold for the present.

 Joint Churches Holiday Clubs